• Length 5 years full-time

 You can use your electives to enrol in any courses that you like, provided you meet prerequisite requirements.

-Remember that you can choose up to 8 courses from another ANU College if you are undertaking the single Bachelor of Business Administration degree.
+Remember that you can choose up to 12 ANU wide elective courses if you are undertaking the single Bachelor of Business Administration degree.
+If you are in a double degree, you can choose 4 ANU wide elective courses.

 Study Options